 Botulinum toxin type A is available in two commercial forms: BotoxTM (Allergan pharmaceuticals) and DysportTM (Ipsen pharmaceuticals).
 The term ‘botox’ is often used interchangeably with botulinum toxin.

-A neurologist will undertake an initial consultation to assess if botulinum toxin administration will help the particular clinical presentation, and where it should be administered.
+A neurologist will undertake an initial consultation to assess if botulinum toxin administration will help your particular clinical presentation, and where it is best administered.

 There is no special preparation required to undergo botulinum toxin injections.

 A very thin needle is used to introduce the toxin under the skin or in to the muscle.
 In the case where there is muscle overactivity (such as dystonia, spasticity) the concurrent use of EMG can better guide the injections.
 This is a method in which the needle acts like an amplifier, to listen in to muscle activity, and therefore target the muscles that are most active.